Updated: March 6, 2017

 Kabam and others have learned hands on, that it’s imperative to test before every app update to maintain optimal conversion rates.

-Claim your first free app store test by signing up to StoreMaven.
+Claim your first app store test by signing up to StoreMaven.